OpenSIPS/opensips-cli/README.md

 * `history_file_size`: The backlog size of the history file (Defaults to `1000`)
 * `log_level`: The level of the console logging (Defaults to `WARNING`)
-* `modules_dir`: The directory that contains the OpenSIPS CLI modules
 * `communication_type`: Communication transport used by OpenSIPS CLI (Defaults to `fifo`)
 * `fifo_file`: The file OpenSIPS uses to communicate with OpenSIPS through